raphaelrobert/privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 ~~~
 server_context = SetupVOPRFServer(0x0001, skI, pkI)
-evaluated_elements, proof = server_context.BlindEvaluate(skI, blinded_elements)
+evaluated_elements, proof = server_context.BlindEvaluateBatch(skI, blinded_elements)
 ~~~

 SetupVOPRFServer is defined in {{OPRF, Section 3.2}}.
-The issuer uses a list of blinded elements to compute in the proof generation step, the `BlindEvaluate` function described in {{OPRF, Section 3.3.2}} is amended in the folowing way:
+The issuer uses a list of blinded elements to compute in the proof generation step.
+The `BlindEvaluateBatch` function is a batch-oriented version of the `BlindEvaluate` function described in {{OPRF, Section 3.3.2}}.
+The description of `BlindEvaluateBatch` is below.

 ~~~
 Input: